Share this article:

 A short disclaimer before we begin: The complete & official information about this topic is provided in the EC “Lump Sum Model Grant Agreement” and in the “Annotated Grant Agreement” documents.
 This article does not substitute for these official documents and does not substitute for specific professional consulting by experts.

 As the EC explains, the main motivation to expand the use of lump sum in Horizon Europe is to make the programme simpler by reducing existing barriers that discourage many from participating.
-Another motivation is to allow researchers & developers to focus more on the content of their work, rather than on ongoing extensive financial management of their project.
-Currently, the “regular” model (the “actual costs” model) is considered to be complex with many specific rules that produce significant administrative and financial burdens.
+Another motivation is to allow researchers & developers to focus more on the content of their work, rather than on the ongoing extensive financial management of their project.
+Currently, the traditional model (the “actual costs” model) is perceived as complex with many specific rules that produce significant administrative and financial burdens.
 These may lead to numerous budget-related errors, or in worse cases even turn SME’s and newcomers away from the programme.

 According to the official EC agenda, lump sum grants hold the potential to make the programme simpler and easier to manage by introducing the following key official principles (full information is communicated here):

-• Lump sums grants are defined up-front and are fixed in the grant agreement.
+- The budget in Lump sum grants is defined up-front and is fixed in the grant agreement.

 As can be seen, lump sum grants can indeed be a more practical method of financial management compared to the traditional actual costs model.

-Having understood the motivation and added values, let us now discuss how to prepare the budget for a lump sum grant.
+Having understood the motivation and added value, let us now discuss how to prepare the budget for a lump sum grant.

 Pre-Award phase: Preparing a budget for a lump sum grant application